-There are various methods of e-commerce fulfillment, and the method you adopt for your business depends on the following factors:
+There are various methods of fulfillment, and the method you adopt for your business depends on the following factors:

-- The size of your business
+The size of your business

-- The volume of orders you process
+The volume of orders you process

-- The nature of your products
+The nature of your products

-- The size of your products
+The size of your products

 The location of your customers

 Those five factors influence which of the following basic e-commerce fulfillment methods you adopt:

 3PL fulfillment companies, like Crown LSP Group, operate what is known as a fulfillment center to help e-commerce businesses fulfill orders.
-A fulfillment center refers to the physical location from where a 3PL provider fulfills customer orders for e-commerce businesses.
+A fulfillment center refers to the physical location from where a 3PL provider satisfies customer orders for e-commerce businesses.